JuzerShakir/imdb_api/README.md

 4. I have provided a constant named `N` in `seeds.rb` file which you can change to however many shows you want to populate in your database. **By default, I have set its value to `125` which means total shows executed will be 250, 125 from each file, which would take around ~33 mins to execute.**

 ---

+You can check out what scopes or class methods are available and their descriptions in this [wiki](https://github.com/JuzerShakir/imdb_api/wiki/Simple-Queries-with-Scopes).
+And you can also find some of the advanced queries given in SQL in this [wiki](https://github.com/JuzerShakir/imdb_api/wiki/Advanced-Queries-with-SQL).